truecharts/website/docs/manual/FAQ.md

 There are two ways to do this:

-1. Submit an order for a chart request using the page on [Open Collective](https://opencollective.com/truecharts/contribute/order-a-chart-60271).
-More information can be found in the **#chart-requests** channel of our [discord](https://truecharts.org/s/discord) or by emailing orders@truecharts.org if you'd like to discuss further.
+1. Place a chart request bounty using the page on [Open Collective](https://opencollective.com/truecharts-bounties/contribute/request-chart-bounty-72004).
+Reach out to us on Discord or email orders@truecharts.org if you'd like to discuss further.

-2. Build the app yourself (or have someone you know build it for you) and request to have it added to the project via a github PR.
-You can check the **#development** channel of our [discord](https://truecharts.org/s/discord) and create a thread if you'd like information about this.
+2. Build the app yourself (or have someone build it for you) and request to have it added to the project via a Github PR.
+You can check the **#development** channel of our [Discord](https://truecharts.org/s/discord) and create a thread if you'd like information about this.

-The exception to the above are more complex Kubernetes ecosystem changes e.g. Kubernetes extensions, new metrics opens, databases, etc. You're still free to discuss these in the **#development** channel of our discord linked above.
+The exception to the above are more complex Kubernetes ecosystem changes e.g. Kubernetes extensions, new metrics opens, databases, etc. You're still free to discuss these in the **#development** channel of our Discord linked above.

 ## How do I know if there are Breaking Changes?